tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Peers: []
 ```

-This is where we are going to enter in the info to connect to the peer node.
+This is where we are going to insert the code to connect to the peer node.
 Your code should look similar to this:

 ```
 Peers: ["tcp://104.248.104.141:59168"]
 ```

-Exit out of nano and save the changes. restart Yggdrasil with a `sudo killall yggdrasil` command. pass a `status`
+Exit out of nano and save the changes.
+Restart Yggdrasil with a `sudo killall yggdrasil` command.
+Pass a `status`
 command to terminal and you should see green text where Yggdrasil is printed with the words `[ACTIVE]` present.
-you are now connected to the remote peer with Yggdrasil.
+You are now connected to the remote peer with Yggdrasil.
 If you see`[INACTIVE]`, then you need to check your code
 for typos, make sure there are "" around the whole entire string.